 Early intervention can be the difference between a scrape and clean or maybe a course of antibiotics, and a root canal or tooth extraction.
 It’s really not worth putting it off!

 Whatever age you are, we can provide the dental care you need to enjoy a healthy, beautiful smile!
 From grandparents to newborns, we’ll take the best care of you and keep your mouth as healthy as possible.

 Your teeth are precious and ensuring that they are well looked after for your whole life is crucial to reduce any painful and costly issues.

-In Australia, while the majority of dentist are excellent, when you do find a dentist who is provides quality and caring dental services, it makes the whole dental experience so positive.
+In Australia, while the majority of dentists are excellent, when you do find a dentist who provides quality and caring dental services, it makes the whole dental experience so positive.

 At Enamel Dental Studio, we work hard to ensure that your time with us is: